adtile/Full-Tilt/README.md

     // Obtain the screen-adjusted normalized rotation as Tait-Bryan Angles var euler = FULLTILT.DeviceOrientation.getDeviceEuler();

-At any time you can stop listening for device orientation sensor changes in your web application by calling `FULLTILT.DeviceOrientation.stop()`:
+At any time you can stop listening for device orientation sensor changes in your web application by calling `FULLTILT.DeviceOrientation.stop()` or `FULLTILT.DeviceMotion.stop()`:

     // Stop listening for raw device orientation event changes FULLTILT.DeviceOrientation.stop();